Install LAMP Stack on CentOS 7

 The term LAMP is an acronym of the names of its four open-source components:

-If you are in a hurry and don’t want to read more detailed documentation you can install LAMP Stack on your CentOS 7 server by following our Quickstart section.
+If you are in a hurry and don’t want to read more detailed documentation, you can install a LAMP stack on your CentOS 7 server by following our Quickstart section.

-This quickstart will show you the basic steps required to get a LEMP stack installed on an CentOS 7 server.
+This quickstart will show you the basic steps required to get a LAMP stack installed on a CentOS 7 server.

 Prerequisites